psifertex/papyrix-reader/USER_GUIDE.md

-# CrossPoint User Guide
+# Papyrix User Guide

-Welcome to the **CrossPoint** firmware.
+Welcome to the **Papyrix** firmware.
 This guide outlines the hardware controls, navigation, and reading features of the device.

 ## 1. Hardware Overview